MicrosoftDocs/learn/learn-pr/azure/intro-to-microsoft-data-classification-data-protection/resources/design-doc.md

 **Key content per learning objective**

-- Define and describe the Microsoft Cloud App Security service.
+- Define and describe the Microsoft Defender for Cloud Apps service.
-- Provide scenarios for using Microsoft Cloud App Security.
+- Provide scenarios for using Microsoft Defender for Cloud Apps.

 ### Unit 7: What is service encryption with Customer Key?